-Christopher de Carvalho Guedes’s family had to raise the equivalent of £18,000 to bring his body home, reports Louis Altmann
+Cristopher de Carvalho Guedes’s family had to raise the equivalent of £18,000 to bring his body home, reports Louis Altmann

 The family of a man who died following a road traffic collision with a police car in Southbury have returned his body home to Brazil and buried him after a successful crowdfunding campaign.

-Christopher de Carvalho Guedes, aged 26, had emigrated to London with his wife around a month before he was struck by a police car while riding a moped in Southbury Road on 12th October.
+Cristopher de Carvalho Guedes, aged 26, had emigrated to London with his wife around a month before he was struck by a police car while riding a moped in Southbury Road on 12th October.
 He died from the resulting injuries.

-Christopher’s local church, Restituicao Gama, announced his burial on Sunday (5th), via Facebook.
+Cristopher’s local church, Restituicao Gama, announced his burial on Sunday (5th), via Facebook.

 Thaisa told G1 (translated from Portugese): “He had a life here, he had a job, he had a story here.
 He gave up his story here to have a better story there [in London].
 He said to me ‘look, this is a first world country’.”

-Christopher was a keen football player, representing local club Paranoa as a junior.
+Cristopher was a keen football player, representing local club Paranoa as a junior.
 He also enjoyed delivering sermons at Restituicao Gama.
 The church held their community fundraising event on a nearby football pitch.

-Two weeks ago the Independent Office for Police Conduct (IOPC) informed the police officer involved in the collision with Christopher that they are under criminal investigation for two potential offences; causing death by dangerous driving, or causing death by careless or inconsiderate driving.
+Two weeks ago the Independent Office for Police Conduct (IOPC) informed the police officer involved in the collision with Cristopher that they are under criminal investigation for two potential offences; causing death by dangerous driving, or causing death by careless or inconsiderate driving.
 The officer is also being investigated for gross misconduct.

 No news is bad news